SJaynesh/CPP-Language-Ch-02/README.md

  > * Members that are internal to the class and should not be accessible from outside are declared as private.
  > * Limited to class.
+ > * By Default private access modifier is already available whether we mention it or not.

 <br>